 “May your whole spirit, soul and body be kept blameless at the coming of our Lord Jesus Christ.” ~ 1 Thes.
 5:23b

-Share in a couple of sentences how your core fears impact your body, soul and spirit.
+Share in a couple of sentences how living a balanced life impacts your body, soul and spirit.

 Share your summary:

 In the Facebook group ( for Haven small group members only) Your summary

 In the forum (for e-course members only) – Your Summary –